SOC FPX 2000 Assessment 5 Comparing Politics-Law-Policy and Power

 Comparing Politics, Law, Policy and Power

 From as far back as two thousand and even more years, Americans have been split into halves when it comes to issues concerning same-sex marriages.
 Among marriage rights, the one regarding same-sex marriage has also shifted over several years depending on the society’s attitude towards the LGBTQ+ community.
-Still, the state’s policies have not been similar to each other; there were liberal states ley there were conservative ones too.
-This paper will analyse the policies of two states, Florida and Texas, with a special focus on the same-sex marriage issue.
+Still, the state’s policies were not similar; there were liberal and conservative states, too.
+This paper will analyze the policies of two states, Florida and Texas, focusing on the same-sex marriage issue.

-This is because there may be some lessons to be learned on which aspects of legislation involve more or less sociological reasoning, how policies develop, and the part sociology plays in lawmaking.
-To that end, the following analysis will focus on such aspects as which sociological theories these governments have applied in forming their policy decisions and if these assessments were made based on the sound knowledge and evidence at their disposal.
+This is because some lessons may be learned on which aspects of legislation involve more or less sociological reasoning, how policies develop, and the part sociology plays in lawmaking.
+To that end, the following analysis will focus on the sociological theories these governments have applied in forming their policy decisions and whether these assessments were made based on sound knowledge and evidence at their disposal.

 Theoretical Perspectives of Power in Approaches to Same-Sex Marriage

-Same-sex marriage on the other hand was legalised in Florida in 2015 implying that the state is rather moderate with regards to the issue (Pennington, 2020).
+Same-sex marriage, on the other hand, was legalized in Florida in 2015, implying that the state is relatively moderate about the issue (Pennington, 2020).
 Thus, the concept of pluralism may explain the presence of this variation at the actual grassroots level.
-What this theory postulates is that public policy is a function of power distribution in a society where there are many groups and each group has its own interests.
-In Florida progressivism, gay rights groups, and business tycoons combined forces and were able to make same-sex marriage legal (Encarnacion, 2020).
-A good unity of such organizations was vital in reversing this decree by altering the perception of the public and policy on this front against conservative forces.
+This theory postulates that public policy is a function of power distribution in a society with many groups, and each group has interests.
+In Florida, progressivism, gay rights groups, and business tycoons combined forces and were able to make same-sex marriage legal (Encarnacion, 2020).
+A good unity of such organizations was vital in reversing this decree by altering the public’s perception and policy against conservative forces.

-This brings the Marxist theory into perspective whereby power is located in economic relations and class struggle – another possible angle from which one can get an understanding why Florida and Texas have not responded to same-sex marriage in an identical manner.
+This brings the Marxist theory into perspective whereby power is located in economic relations and class struggle – another possible angle from which one can understand why Florida and Texas have not identically responded to same-sex marriage.
 Given the current political climate in Texas, one can only fear that conservative policies will help the upper class entrench its power further.
-In contrast, minority people in Florida may find something to support and at the same time oppose the state’s relatively liberal approach to the issue of same-sex marriage.
+In contrast, minority people in Florida may find something to support and, at the same time, oppose the state’s relatively liberal approach to the issue of same-sex marriage.

 Politics Regarding Same-Sex Marriage

-Depending on Florida and Texas in relation to same-sex marriage have a very distinct approach in comparison to each other.
-Who are the major players involved in formulation and the actors participating in the formulation and the creation of policies and laws?
+Depending on Florida and Texas, same-sex marriage has a very distinct approach compared to each other.
+Who are the major players involved in formulation and the actors participating in formulating and creating policies and laws?
 This is the politics of the methods.
-Especially, Texas is recognized as the state where the Republican Party has dominated for years to a firm grip on the Texas legislature.
+Especially, Texas is recognized as the state where the Republican Party has dominated for years to grip the Texas legislature firmly.
 It is also worthy of note that the Republican party has had an issue with marriage between people of the same gender (Arceneaux, 2022).
 Texas has continued to do this.

-The governor and attorney general of Texas have said that they will appeal the decision.
-That was in 2020, this year as stated by Coley.
-Meanwhile, Florida is much more balanced, both Republicans and Democrats are able to actively participate in the formation of state politics.
-Voters in Florida processed the definition of marriage in the year 2008 by means of a constitutional amendment that was similar to the one in Texas.
-However, the prohibition was annulled by a federal court in 2014 and the marriage of the same-sex became legal in 2015 only (Rosky, 2022).
-Most Republicans have embraced the legalisation of same-sex marriages and have not prioritised such an issue, even though some have rejected it, such as the present Governor of Florida, Ron DeSantis.
+Texas’s governor and attorney general have said that they will appeal the decision.
+That was in 2020, this year, as stated by Coley.
+Meanwhile, Florida is much more balanced; both Republicans and Democrats can actively participate in the formation of state politics.
+Voters in Florida processed the definition of marriage in 2008 using a constitutional amendment similar to the one in Texas.
+However, the prohibition was annulled by a federal court in 2014, and the marriage became legal only in 2015 (Rosky, 2022).
+Most Republicans have embraced the legalization of same-sex marriages and have not prioritized such an issue, even though some have rejected it, such as the present Governor of Florida, Ron DeSantis.

 State Policies Affecting Population Migration

-It has been Surveyed by Jones et al. in 2021 which reveals that more white evangelical Christians are likely to oppose same-sex marriage.
-One of these could be geographical factors whereby California could be much different from Texas in some ways, for instance, 95.
-That is 4% of the population of Florida and 86. , 2% of Texans live in metropolitan areas, respectively (U. S. Census Bureau, 2021).
+It has been Surveyed by Jones et al. in 2021, which reveals that more white evangelical Christians are likely to oppose same-sex marriage.
+One of these could be geographical factors, such as California being much different from Texas in some ways, for instance, 95.
+That is 4% of the population of Florida and 86. , 2% of Texans live in metropolitan areas respectively (U. et al. Bureau, 2021).
 There might be some insight into the Floridian permissiveness of same-sex marriage: the state occupies a large urban area, which is generally more liberal and diverse (Bureau, 2021).

-Other religious differences might be the difference in evangelical Christians in Florida and Texas where 24.
+Other religious differences might be evangelical Christians in Florida and Texas, where 24.
 6 % of Floridians identified as evangelical Christians compared to 18.
-3 % in Texas according to Pew Research Center 2021.
-On matters of social justice such as gay marriage, then the evangelical Christians are likely to be conservative.
-Finally, there are extreme differences between Florida and Texas regarding equal marriage rights for some people may be due to socioeconomic factors.
+3 % in Texas, according to Pew Research Center 2021.
+On matters of social justice, such as gay marriage, then the evangelical Christians are likely to be conservative.
+Finally, there are extreme differences between Florida and Texas regarding equal marriage rights for some people, which may be due to socioeconomic factors.

-Florida’s median household income is $59,227 while the median income per household in Texas is $64,283 according to a survey conducted by the U. S Census Bureau in 2021.
-The rate of literacy in the state of Texas is also much higher than that of Florida since more people have a bachelor’s degree or even more – 30.
+Florida’s median household income is $59,227, while Texas’s median income per household is $64,283, according to a survey conducted by the U. S Census Bureau in 2021.
+The literacy rate in Texas is also much higher than that of Florida since more people have a bachelor’s degree or even more – 30.
 9% of the population in Texas against 28.
-5% in the state of Florida (U. S. Census Bureau, 2021).
-It may be useful to analyze the issue of tolerance toward same-sex marriage in Texas and see whether there is any association between the level of education and income of the population of Texas and its political preferences regarding the issue.
+5% in Florida (U. et al. Bureau, 2021).
+It may be helpful to analyze the issue of tolerance toward same-sex marriage in Texas and see whether there is any association between the level of education and income of the population of Texas and its political preferences regarding the issue.

 Contrasts on Diversity Issues